kognise/obsidian-aviation/FAR/Volume 1/A Definitions and general requirements/0001 Definitions and abbreviations.md

 \(2\) For a glider without self-launch capability, pilot time that commences when the glider is towed for the purpose of flight and ends when the glider comes to rest after landing.

 *Flight training device (FTD)* means a replica of aircraft instruments, equipment, panels, and controls in an open flight deck area or an enclosed aircraft cockpit replica.
-It includes the equipment and computer programs necessary to represent aircraft (or set of aircraft) operations in ground and flight conditions having the full range of capabilities of the systems installed in the device as described in part 60 of this chapter and the qualification performance standard (QPS) for a specific FTD qualification level.
+It includes the equipment and computer programs necessary to represent aircraft (or set of aircraft) operations in ground and flight conditions having the full range of capabilities of the systems installed in the device as described in [[Volume 2/D Airmen/0060 Flight simulation training device initial and continuing qualification and use.md|part 60 of this chapter]] and the qualification performance standard (QPS) for a specific FTD qualification level.

 *Flight visibility* means the average forward horizontal distance, from the cockpit of an aircraft in flight, at which prominent unlighted objects may be seen and identified by day and prominent lighted objects may be seen and identified by night.